remihoeppe/remihoeppe/README.md

 ## Hi there 👋

 Thanks for having a snoop on my GitHub profile.

-Here you'll find projects I've worked on either purely for fun or to explore some new language or library.
+I'm a full-stack engineer working mostly in **TypeScript / React**, with a soft spot for tidy data models and things that print out nicely at the end.
+Here you'll find projects I've built either purely for fun or to get my hands dirty with a new language or library.

-About me:
+### 🔭 What I'm working on

+**[Monsterblock](https://github.com/remihoeppe)** — a web app for building and printing D&D monster stat block cards.
+React, TypeScript, Vite and Tailwind on the front, Supabase for auth, deployed on Vercel.
+It started as a way to get proper physical cards on the table for my campaign and grew from there.

+### 🧑‍🍳 A bit about me

-After finisihing my Biotechnologies studies in France, I pocketed my degree and went on a very different path.
-I decided to start a career in Hospitality, managing bars and restaurants in Paris, London before eventually making my way to Sydney.
+After finishing my Biotechnologies studies in France, I pocketed my degree and took a very different path — a career in Hospitality, managing bars and restaurants in Paris and London before eventually making my way to Sydney.
-While this industry has given me so much, I eventually decided to re-route myself once more.

-🌱 I’m currently learning Kotlin.

-😄 Pronouns: he/him <br>
-📫 Get in touch ->  remihoeppe@gmail.com <br>
+The industry gave me a huge amount, but eventually I decided to re-route myself once more, this time into software.
+These days I'm building things with `0`s and `1`s full time, and still learning something new whenever I can.

-### 💬 Ask me about:
+### 💬 Ask me about

-:arrow_forward: Woodworking -> Apart from building things with 0s and 1s, I spend a lot of my spare time building things with :recycle: wood. <br>
+- 🪵 **Woodworking** — apart from building things in the terminal, I spend a lot of my spare time building things with ♻️ wood.
-:arrow_forward: Scuba diving -> love it, can't get enough of it.
+- 🤿 **Scuba diving** — love it, can't get enough of it.
+- 🎲 **Tabletop RPGs** — which is how Monsterblock came to exist in the first place.

+### 📫 Get in touch

+- 📧 remihoeppe@gmail.com
+- 😄 Pronouns: he/him